engineering · ai · workflow

 Take this branch and split it into two new branches that can be released incrementally.
 Base the second branch off the first.

 My initial approach here was "split this branch into a series of branches to release incrementally."
-That didn't work well.
-Slicing the branch in half seems to be more consistent, and I find it's more intuitive to measure/define where to "cut" my changes, rather than leave that decision to Claude.
+It works better to specify where to cut.
+Slicing the branch in half delivers more consistent results than slicing into many pieces.
+I've found it's more intuitive to measure/define where to "cut" the changes, rather than leave that segmentation process to the agent.

 Use Case 2: Create Draft PRs with Conventional Commits